 - If you MUST have the takeaway cup, refuse the lid; and look for cups that are made from renewable resources such as managed plantation paper board and separate the lid from the cup when disposing of the rubbish.

-Planet Ark state that 50,000 disposable coffee cups are going into landfill in Australia every 30 minutes and recommends if you can not go without the disposable cup, separating the lids and putting ALL coffee cups in the waste bin for landfill.
+Planet Ark state that 50,000 disposable coffee cups are going into landfill in Australia every 30 minutes and recommends if you can’t possibly go without the disposable cup, separate the lids and put ALL coffee cups in the waste bin for landfill.
 Otherwise they can contaminate tonnes of recyclable items, resulting in far more material ending up in landfill.

 1 Million Women report that 40% of all bottled water in the world, is actually just bottled tap water!
 That is quite shocking isn’t it!!
 And us Aussies are one of the biggest spenders, despite having some of the world’s best tap water.
-We are estimated to spend $385 million each year on bottled water – that is MADNESS.
+We are estimated to spend $385 million each year on bottled water.

 The best tips for refusing single use plastic bottles for your water are: